I am an academic researcher, with a PhD from City, University of London.

 I have a degree in Law, and an MA in Human Rights Political Science and i'm currently Lecturing on US Foreign Policy at City, University of London.

 My research examines the nature of US power through the decision-making of US elites in the occupation of Iraq from 2003-2005, analysing how democracy promotion was used to cover up and justify the self-serving agenda of US elites who went to war to serve their own narrow interests.
-The consequences of the US behaving un-democratically in Iraq has heavily contributed to an Iraqi elite who dominate Iraq’s elitist political system which is divided based on sect, ethnicity and religion, but united in dominating Iraq through sharing the control of its resources.

 My research scrutinises liberal-democracy’s journey to Iraq by analysing the role of the Iraqi elites that Washington supported before the 2003 Iraq War, Washington’s post-war plan, constitution making under occupation and the disastrous legacy that it left through an authoritarian elite.